sudachiapp/forum/README.md

 - App version
 - Your Environment(Mac/Win, and it's version)
-- Steps of repoduce if you possible
+- Steps of reproduce if you possible

 # Sudachi Road Map
 Now making...